+2016-2017 (actual) 2016-2017 (budget) 2017-2018 (actual) 2017-2018 (budget)

+Overtime (hours) 966 1,000 1,100 1,000

+Materials (salt/tons) 1362 1,300 1,500 1,400

-- 2. Significant changes are not planned for the winter of 2016-2017.
+2. Significant changes are not planned for the winter of 2018-2019 2017-2018.
 Public Works will purchase the deicing agent directly and fill storage tanks onsite.
 Public Works will then mix the product with the road salt, saving costs.
-In addition, the trucks will be calibrated both before the season and partially through the season to ensure more accurate application rates. - 3.
-Salt use will be applied at reduced levels where possible, on flat roads and cul-de-sacs but not eliminated. - 4.
-The areas of sidewalk clearing are kept level from last year.
-With a new sidewalk on the eastern portion of Maple Street and the installation of a linking sidewalk on River Road in the Town, the Village will plow the sidewalk out to the general area of JP's Restaurant.
-The location is too isolated and far for the Town sidewalk plow to cover and there is a demonstrated need to keep the sidewalk in this area open due to the influx of new businesses along River Road. - 5.
-During the evening hours of a storm event between 9:00 P.M. and 3:00 A.M., unless there is a continuous heavy snowfall or continuous ice storm, Village forces will be reduced to a minimum staffing or no staffing. - 6.
-Each driver is given the responsibility to make decisions regarding the blend of materials and application rates to keep the roads trafficable and reasonably safe while concurrently minimizing costs.
-However, the Superintendent, or his designated representative, will establish a general material type and application rate prior to each major storm event, and employees are expected to use these settings as a starting point for the storm. - 7.
-The Village used contract plowing services last year to plow the area of Railroad Ave., Lincoln Place, Lincoln Hall, the Fire Station and a portion of Main Street.
+In addition, the trucks will be calibrated both before the season and partially through the season to ensure more accurate application rates.

+3. Salt use will be applied at reduced levels where possible on flat roads and cul-de-sacs, but not eliminated.

+4. The areas of sidewalk clearing are unchanged from last year.
+With the sidewalk on the eastern portion of Maple Street linking to the sidewalk on River Road in the Town, the Village will plow the sidewalk out to the general area of JP's Restaurant.
+The location is too isolated and far for the Town sidewalk plow to cover and there is a demonstrated need to keep the sidewalk in this area open due to the influx of new businesses along River Road.

+5. During the evening hours of a storm event between 9:00 P.M. and 3:00 A.M., unless there is a continuous heavy snowfall or continuous ice storm, Village forces will be reduced to a minimum or no staffing.

+6. Each driver is given the responsibility to make decisions regarding the blend of materials and application rates to keep the roads trafficable and reasonably safe while concurrently minimizing costs.
+However, the Superintendent, or his designated representative, will establish a general material type and application rate prior to each major storm event, and employees are expected to use these settings as a starting point for the storm.

+7. The Village used contract plowing services last year to plow the area of Railroad Ave., Lincoln Place, Lincoln Hall, the Fire Station and a portion of Main Street.
 The call for contract services generally occurs when the projected snowfall accumulation is on the order of 3 to 4 inches.
-In the past this request for assistance has been handled informally and the intent is to formalize this service through a more formal services agreement. - 8.
-It is important to note that the plan which has been presented and the accompanying map are subject to change with each storm.
+In the past this request for assistance has been handled informally and the intent is to formalize this service through a more formal services agreement.

+8. It is important to note that the plan which has been presented and the accompanying map are subject to change with each storm.
 Also, the time frame for clearing can vary markedly, depending upon conditions and continuing effects of a storm.
 Other factors affecting the plan are: